gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
-> - [x] Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, and Finance
+> - [x] Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, Leadership, and Finance

 "The sun's coming up, Harry," Janet said as Harry finished the last of the books.